Particl-Community/academy/intro/intro_general_essentials.rst

 While that unlocks many benefits not possible with traditional marketplaces, it also means that the :term:`Particl Marketplace` behaves a bit differently.
 Don’t worry.
 It is pretty easy to use, but there are a few things you need to consider before you get started.
 Let’s go over them!

-Find the deep-dive and technical explanation within :term:`Particl Marketplace explained`.
+Find the deep-dive and technical explanation within :ref:`Particl Marketplace explained`.

 .. contents:: Table of Contents
    :local: